 The problem with long-term planning for retained profits is that tax rates and reliefs might change.
-The October 2024 Budget saw the rates of CGT increase from 10% and 20%, to 18% and 24% from 30 October 2024, and over the next two years the rate of CGT where business asset disposal relief is available will increase from 10% to 18%.
+The rates of CGT have recently increase from 10% and 20%, to 18% and 24%, and from 6 April 2026 the rate of CGT where business asset disposal relief is available will increase from 14% to 18%.
 Further increases cannot be ruled out.